1nVitr0/plugin-vscode-censitive/README.md

 ## Known Issues

 - For large documents it will take some time for the values to get censored.
-This is unavoidable.
+This is unavoidable due to VS Code processing the document before any extensions.
 - At the moment there is no option to add custom regular expressions
+- The window must be reloaded after creating a new `.censitive` file